amazon-science/concurry/docs/user-guide/workers.md

 **Ray Default Resources:**
 - `num_cpus=1`: Each Ray actor is allocated 1 CPU by default
 - `num_gpus=0`: No GPU allocation by default
-- These defaults allow Ray workers to be created without explicit resource specifications
+- These defaults allow Ray workers to be initialized without explicit resource specifications

 ## Blocking Mode